PatrickMurphy22/Capital-City-Quiz/README.md

 During the development I came across 2 bugs.

-1. Allowed allowed users to choose more than one option during the quiz mode.
+ One bug allowed users to choose more than one option during the quiz mode.
  1. I added remove event listeners to buttons and disable features none of which worked.
  2. I came up with a solution which was to create a new function that disabled all buttons on screen.

-2. When selecting a correct country or pressing next, Score and Round would increase by +1 everytime.
-Second round woul be round 3, round 3 would be round 5 and so on.
+The other bug caused the Score and Round to increaseby +1 everytime.
+Second round would be round 3, round 3 would be round 5 and so on and same for the score.

  1. The solution was simple yet took me very long to find as I believed it was function causing the issue.